-135. The Fund provides its employees, who have met certain eligibility requirements, with the following after-service and endof-service benefits.

-- Health care benefits after they retire.
+- 135. The Fund provides its employees, who have met certain eligibility requirements, with the following after-service and end-of-service benefits. - Health care benefits after they retire.
 This benefit is referred to as after-service health insurance (ASHI). - Repatriation benefits to facilitate the relocation of expatriate staff members. - Annual leave benefits to provide staff members with periods of time off from work at full pay for personal reasons and for purposes of health, rest, and recreation.
-Upon separation from service, staff members who have accrued unused annual leave will be paid for each day of unused leave up to a maximum of 60 days.

-136. The liabilities as of 31 December 2022 were the result of the roll-forward to 31 December 2022 of the end-of-service benefit obligations as of 31 December 2021 for the Fund by the consulting actuary; and:

-- health insurance premium and contribution data provided by the United Nations; - actual retiree claims experience under health insurance plans; - estimated travel and shipment costs and annual leave balances reported by the United Nations in the census data; - various economic, demographic, and other actuarial assumptions; and - generally accepted actuarial methods and procedures.
+Upon separation from service, staff members who have accrued unused annual leave will be paid for each day of unused leave up to a maximum of 60 days. - 136.
+The liabilities as of 31 December 2022 were the result of the roll-forward to 31 December 2022 of the end-of-service benefit obligations as of 31 December 2021 for the Fund by the consulting actuary; and: - health insurance premium and contribution data provided by the United Nations; - actual retiree claims experience under health insurance plans; - estimated travel and shipment costs and annual leave balances reported by the United Nations in the census data; - various economic, demographic, and other actuarial assumptions; and - generally accepted actuarial methods and procedures.

-137. In performing the roll-forward to 31 December 2022, only the financial assumptions such as the discount rates, inflation and health care cost trend rates were reviewed as of 31 December 2022 and updated when necessary.
-All other assumptions remain the same as those used for the full valuation as of 31 December 2021.

-138. The key assumptions in the calculation of after-service liabilities are the discount rate and healthcare trend rates.
+- 137. In performing the roll-forward to 31 December 2022, only the financial assumptions such as the discount rates, inflation and health care cost trend rates were reviewed as of 31 December 2022 and updated when necessary.
+All other assumptions remain the same as those used for the full valuation as of 31 December 2021. - 138.
+The key assumptions in the calculation of after-service liabilities are the discount rate and healthcare trend rates.
 The discount rate is based on the "spot" rate that reflects the market expectations at the time of the calculations to meet future expected benefit payments, based on high quality bonds.
-The discount rate is then the equivalent single rate that would produce the same liability as the full spot curve using the multiple bonds necessary to meet the future cash flow expectations.

-139. The yield curves used in the calculation of the discount rates in respect of the United States dollars, the eurozone Euro and the Swiss franc are those developed by Aon Hewitt, consistent with the decision of the United Nations Task Force on Accounting Standards to harmonize actuarial assumptions across the United Nations system.

-140. For 31 December 2022, the single equivalent discount rates were selected and determined by the Fund, as follows:

-- 4.80% for ASHI scheme

-- 5.09% for repatriation benefits

-- 5.12% for annual leave

-141. For 31 December 2021, the single equivalent discount rates were selected and determined by the Fund, as follows:

-- 2.76% for ASHI scheme

-- 2.68% for repatriation benefits

-- 2.76% for annual leave
+The discount rate is then the equivalent single rate that would produce the same liability as the full spot curve using the multiple bonds necessary to meet the future cash flow expectations. - 139.
+The yield curves used in the calculation of the discount rates in respect of the United States dollars, the eurozone Euro and the Swiss franc are those developed by Aon Hewitt, consistent with the decision of the United Nations Task Force on Accounting Standards to harmonize actuarial assumptions across the United Nations system. - 140.
+For 31 December 2022, the single equivalent discount rates were selected and determined by the Fund, as follows: - 4.80% for ASHI scheme - 5.09% for repatriation benefits - 5.12% for annual leave - 141.
+For 31 December 2021, the single equivalent discount rates were selected and determined by the Fund, as follows: - 2.76% for ASHI scheme - 2.68% for repatriation benefits - 2.76% for annual leave - 142.
+The changes in discount rates are driven by the discount curve, which is calculated on the basis of corporate bonds.
+The bond markets varied over the reporting period, and volatility has an impact on the discount rate assumption.
+Should the assumption vary by 0.5 per cent, its impact on the obligations would be as follow:

-142. For comparison purposes, the table below shows the percentage change due to a 0.5% change in the discount rate.

-Discount rate ASHI Repatriation benefit Annual leave Increase of 0.5% 9% decrease 4% decrease 4% decrease Decrease of 0.5% 10% increase 4% increase 4% increase service cost and interest rate
+Discount rate ASHI Repatriation benefit Annual leave Increase of 0.5% 9% decrease 4% decrease 4% decrease Decrease of 0.5% 10% increase 4% increase 4% increase